Klarna

 Sofort

-Sofort is a bank wire payment method in Germany that was acquired by Klarna in 2014.
+Sofort was a bank wire payment method in Germany that was acquired by Klarna in 2014.
+Klarna deprecated the Sofort technical solution and the payment method was no longer available with Mangopay as of June 1, 2024.

-Platforms looking to offer Sofort are no longer able to do so.
-We invite you to consider the following similar options:
+For platforms looking to offer Sofort, we invite you to consider the following similar options:

 Activation

-To activate Klarna for your platform, contact Mangopay via the Hub.
+To activate Klarna for your platform, contact Mangopay via the Dashboard.

 Klarna Merchant Portal